1964 Constitution of Afghanistan

-A 1965 postage stamp of Afghan Post with a picture of the proclamation of the constitution.
+A 1965 Afghan Post postage stamp with a photo of King Mohammad Zahir Shah promulgating the constitution.

 The 1964 Constitution of Afghanistan was the supreme law of the Kingdom of Afghanistan from 1964 to 1973.
 It was annulled following a coup d'état, though parts of the constitution were restored by future governments from 2002 to 2004 and from 2021 to 2022.
+It was initially drafted by a committee of seven members appointed for the task by the then-king of Afghanistan, Mohammad Zahir Shah.

+The committee consisted primarily of figures closely associated with the government.
+Its members were then-Minister of Justice, Sayyid Shamsuddin Majrooh; Said Qassim Rishtya; Mir Najmuddin Ansari; Mohammad Mossa Shafiq; Abdul Samad Hamed; Hamidullah; and Mir Mohammad Siddiq Farhang.

+All except Hamidullah were associated with government ministries, while Hamidullah was a professor at Kabul University.

-It was drafted by a committee of foreign-educated Afghans, including Sardar Abdul Hakim Ziai and Sardar Abdul Rahim Ziai, appointed for the task by the Afghan King, Mohammad Zahir Shah (from 1933 to 1973).
-The primary goals of the Constitution were to prepare the government and the people for gradual movement toward democracy and socioeconomic modernization.
+The primary goals of the Constitution were to prepare the government and the people for gradual democratization and socioeconomic modernization.
 It also acknowledged freedom of assembly, freedom of association, and freedom of speech.
 A Loya jirga (grand council of notables) had debated, modified and approved its innovations, which included a bill of rights for all Afghans, explicitly including women.
 After public review, the constitution was put into effect in October 1964.

 Although Afghanistan became a sovereign nation in 1747 under the rule of Ahmad Shah Durrani, the earliest Afghan constitution was written during the reign of Emir Abdur Rahman Khan in the 1890s followed by a 1923 version.
 The 1964 Constitution transformed Afghanistan into a modern democracy.